-The NDSA Leadership Group is comprised of the Coordinating Committee and the Interest Group co-chairs, which in collaboration provide strategic leadership for the organization.
+The NDSA Leadership Group is comprised of the Coordinating Committee, the Interest Group co-chairs, and the Host Organization representatives, which in collaboration provide strategic leadership for the organization.
 Committee members and the committee chair serve staggered terms of three years.

 Dr. Micah Altman (2nd term, 2013-18) is Director of Research and Head/Scientist, Program on Information Science for the MIT Libraries, at the Massachusetts Institute of Technology.
 Dr. Altman is also a Non-Resident Senior Fellow at The Brookings Institution.
 Prior to arriving at MIT, Dr. Altman served at Harvard University for fifteen years as the Associate Director of the Harvard-MIT Data Center, Archival Director of the Henry A. Murray Archive, and Senior Research Scientist in the Institute for Quantitative Social Sciences.